ashrafhafiz/laravel-graphql-v1/README.md

 This will create a new project in a new directory called laravel-graphql-v1.

 Moving on, if you go to localhost you should see something like this:

 <img src="https://www.freecodecamp.org/news/content/images/2021/05/2.png" alt="Build Status">

 But before we move on, there are some packages that we need to install first:

-IDE helper for laravel, always useful to have.
+- IDE helper for laravel, always useful to have.

 <code>composer require --dev barryvdh/laravel-ide-helper</code>

-GraphQL library which we are going to use composer require rebing/graphql-laravel
+- GraphQL library which we are going to use:

+<code>composer require rebing/graphql-laravel</code>

 Next we have to publish the GraphQL library like this: php artisan vendor:publish --provider="Rebing\\GraphQL\\GraphQLServiceProvider"